Sheep-Studios/sheepstudios-site/pages/color-cross-2-coolmath.md

 <br />

 ### Description
 Jimmy is back at it again in Color Cross 2!
 Once you hop, the environment swaps.
-Can you complete all the levels and collect the hidden stars?
+Can you complete all the levels and collect the hidden stars??

 ### Controls
 WASD or Arrow Keys